ExploreASL/Documentation/docs/Tutorials-Import.md

 Set to `true` if it should look for directories and DICOM files inside them.
 Set to `false` when directly separate files are identified by the folder-hierarchy string.

+#### 7. dcm2nii_version

+This optional parameter can be used to perform import with an older version of dcm2nii rather than the latest default `20220720`.
+This is exceptionally needed when the new dcm2nii version does not work well with the data.
+A reasonable alternative is `20190902`.
+Other possible, but discouraged versions are `20181125`, `20130606`, or `20101105`.

 ----
 ### Summary of the 2D_Sleep example